sirselim/bootNet/README.md

 `bootNet` is a wrapper for the fantastic [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) `R` package - it brings bootstrapping and parallel processing to the elastic-net framework.

 This script is currently set up to analyse methylation data in the form of beta matrices.
+The beta matrix must have CpG sites as rows and samples as columns for bootNet to work.
 Hopefully future updates will allow analysis of various types of data.

 ## Updates